-It also had an 8GB HDD, 3.5″ 1.44 MB floppy and a DVD-ROM – all in an unknown state.
+It also had an 8GB HDD, 3.5″ 1.44 MB floppy, and a DVD-ROM – all in an unknown state.

-The machine successfully booted TinyCORE Linux through DVD-ROM drive so I could check what exact CPU is inside and try reading stuff from a floppy drive.
+The machine successfully booted TinyCORE Linux through a DVD-ROM drive so I could check what exact CPU is inside and try reading stuff from a floppy drive.

 I’ve put a random diskette in and … IT WORKED!
 YAY

 Hard-drive also looked fine.
 I was able to format it without a problem but I didn’t do deeper checks.
-I decided that I’ll just give it a go with fresh Win 98 install.
+I decided that I’ll just give it a go with a fresh Win 98 install.